AdamCooke22/module_seven/README.md

 * [Hvplot](https://github.com/google/hvplot) - This Module provides a high-level potting API that allows for users to easily generate a wide array of plot types.
 HvPlot's main benefit is that it allows for very interactive visualizations.

+* [Numpy](https://github.com/google/hvplot) - This Module provides a high-level potting API that allows for users to easily generate a wide array of plot types.
+HvPlot's main benefit is that it allows for very interactive visualizations.

+* [Sqlalchemy](https://github.com/google/hvplot) - This Module provides a high-level potting API that allows for users to easily generate a wide array of plot types.
+HvPlot's main benefit is that it allows for very interactive visualizations.

 ---